One-cusped complex hyperbolic 2-manifolds: Introduction

 \subsubsection{Acknowledgments}

 This paper was written while Stover was a Professeur Invit\'e at Universit\'e Grenoble Alpes, and extends his profound thanks to the Institut Fourier for the excellent working environment.
-Stover was partially supported by Grant Number DMS-2203555 from the National Science Foundation.
+Stover was partially supported by Grants DMS-2203555 and DMS-2506896 from the National Science Foundation, along with award SFI-MPS-TSM-00014184 from the Simons Foundation.
+Revisions of this paper were completed while Stover was a CRM-Simons Professor at the Centre de Recherches Math\'ematiques, and he thanks both CRM and the Simons Foundation for their support.
+The authors thank the referee for a number of comments aimed at improving the paper.